-The tokutei mokuteki kaisha ("TMK") is a type of special purpose company under Japanese law that holds real estate assets for investment.
+The tokutei mokuteki kaisha ('TMK') is a type of special purpose company under Japanese law that holds real estate assets for investment.
 Although a TMK has many similarities to other types of corporate entities, there are certain important features that are unique to TMKs.

-Basic Overview of the TMK Structure and; Certain Financing Issues
+Basic overview of the TMK structure and; certain financing issues

-Overview of the TMK Structure
+Overview of the TMK structure

-A TMK is a special purpose company established under the Law Concerning Liquidation of Assets (Law No. 105 of 1998, the "TMK Law").
-A TMK is similar to a typical corporate entity in that it is required to adopt Articles of Incorporation ("AOI") which typically sets forth, among other things, its corporate purpose and matters relating to its shares, shareholder meetings, corporate governance and fiscal year.
+A TMK is a special purpose company established under the Law Concerning Liquidation of Assets (Law No. 105 of 1998, the 'TMK Law').
+A TMK is similar to a typical corporate entity in that it is required to adopt Articles of Incorporation ('AOI') which typically sets forth, among other things, its corporate purpose and matters relating to its shares, shareholder meetings, corporate governance and fiscal year.

-What distinguishes the TMK from other corporate entity is its primary organisational document which is known as an Asset Liquidation Plan ("ALP").
+What distinguishes the TMK from other corporate entity is its primary organisational document which is known as an Asset Liquidation Plan ('ALP').
 Under the TMK Law, a TMK must be operated in accordance with an ALP which sets forth terms relating to the acquisition, management and disposition of certain specified assets.
 While the ALP creates some amount of administrative burden for the TMK (as discussed in greater detail below), this burden is much less an issue today than it was in the past as the TMK structure has become more familiar to investors.
 Moreover, any additional burden is countered by the certainty and predictability from a legal and tax perspective afforded to the TMK by virtue of the TMK Law and Japanese tax rules applicable to TMKs.

-Pay-through Tax Treatment
+Pay-through tax treatment

-Subject to satisfying the requirements set forth below, any dividends paid by a TMK will be included in its losses (tax-deductible), resulting in a pay-through tax treatment (i.e. no double taxation).
+Subject to satisfying the requirements set forth below, any dividends declared to be paid by a TMK will be tax-deductible, resulting in a pay-through tax treatment (i.e. no double taxation).